AnestisTouloumis/HDTD/README.md

 Getting help
 ------------

-The statistical methods implemented in `HDTD` are described in Touloumis, Marioni, and Tavaré (2013), Touloumis, Tavaré, and Marioni (2015) and Touloumis, Marioni, and Tavaré (2016) (supplementary material).
-A detailed example of `HDTD` can be found in Touloumis, Marioni, and Tavaré (2016) or in the vignette:
+The statistical methods implemented in `HDTD` are described in Touloumis et al. (2013), Touloumis et al. (2015) and Touloumis et al. (2016) (supplementary material).
+A detailed example of `HDTD` can be found in Touloumis et al. (2016) or in the vignette:

 ``` r
 browseVignettes("HDTD")